 Further: if a son disowns or abandons his adoptive parents, his tongue is to be cut out or his eye plucked out.
 If he strikes his father, his hand is to be cut off (#192–93, 195).
 “If a man steals the young child of a man, he shall be put to death” (#14).
 If someone strikes a pregnant woman and she miscarries and dies, his daughter is to be put to death (#210).
 Among ways that Exodus contrasts with Hammurabi is in not allowing for such vicarious punishment.
 It is also more explicit about compensation to victims and restoration to health for them.
 And it requires that someone who injures his servant has to let him go free (Lo).

 While some of the Exodus rulings are clear, some raise questions that the Torah goes on to clarify.
 Lev 24:10–23 begins with a vivid brief account of two people getting into a fight.
 The word (natsah niphal) is unusual, but it is the verb in Exod 21:22, and it will recur in an overlapping connection in Deut 25:11.
 One of the fighters is a man of mixed Israelite and Egyptian ethnicity and presumably one of the mixed ethnicity group who left Egypt with the Israelites.
 He goes on to “vilify” Yahweh’s name (qalal hiphil), the verb in Exod 21:17 (and Lev 19:14; 20:9).
 The community consults Yahweh regarding what is to be done, Yahweh says the vilifier must be executed.
-This leads into a restatement of an “eye for an eye, a life for a life,” which with regard to vilifying Yahweh does mandate literal application of the ruling and not limit the redress.
+This leads into a restatement of an “eye for an eye, a life for a life,” which with regard to vilifying Yahweh does mandate literal application of the ruling as opposed to limiting the redress.
 It also clarifies that “there is one ruling” for non-Israelite and Israelite, and clarifies the process whereby the ruling is implemented: the entire community is involved in stoning the offender.

 Num 35 vastly clarifies questions that could be raised by the brief Exodus ruling concerning a place where someone may “flee” if they “strike down” and actually kill someone unintentionally (the verbs nus and nakah hiphil, and the infinitive from mut followed by the hophal, recur).
 There will be six asylum towns for someone to flee to.
 They will also be towns where Levites live, which implies that they have sanctuaries and thus altars, of which the person who killed someone by accident may take hold.
-They will be safe there from “the blood restorer” who is responsible on behalf of the family and community to see to the execution of a murderer and restore order in the situation where the victim’s blood is crying out from the ground (Gen 4:10) and the ground needs to be cleansed.
+They will be safe there from “the blood restorer” who is responsible on behalf of the family and community to see to the execution of a murderer and thus restore order in the situation where the victim’s blood is crying out from the ground (Gen 4:10) and the ground needs to be cleansed.
 The person can take refuge there while there is some enquiry into whether the killing really was accidental.
 Num 35 goes on to illustrate circumstances that would suggest deliberate or accidental killing, lays down the principle that execution requires the testimony of more than one alleged witness, and makes explicit that a murderer cannot pay a fine instead of being executed.